 - Upgrading your ventilation systems to include HEPA filters.

 Cat Dander FAQs

 Do All Cats Have Dander?

 All cats, regardless of breed or coat, produce the Fel D1 protein that causes allergic reactions in some people.

 People who suffer from cat dander allergies can experience a wide range of symptoms.
 Allergic reactions from cat dander can range from the annoyance of a runny nose or watery eyes to more serious issues like difficulty breathing or anaphylaxis.

 Does Vacuuming Get Rid of Cat Dander?

 Dander settles into fibres, so vacuuming can help to remove the dander that would otherwise get kicked up when you walk across it.

 If you have cat allergies, please think twice before committing to getting and caring for a cat.
 Your allergies might affect them too.

 Not everyone has this luxury, as allergies can develop long after a cat has been welcomed into your family.
-This can mean making the heart-wrenching decision to rehome your cat.
+This can mean making the heart-wrenching decision to rehome your cat due to a cat dander allergy.
 Hopefully, these tips can help to prevent this.